LostSam423/Deep-Learning-Specialization/4. Convolutional Neural Networks/README.md

 # Convolutional Neural Networks

 Fourth course in the specialization.
-No assignments in this course though.
+A lot of image processing assignments in this course.

 - Basic Convolutional model
 - Keras Tutorial - Smile detector